-Citation with stable link: Philip A. Harland, 'Persians: God Mithras as a Roman representation of a Persian (second century CE),' Last modified October 13, 2022, http://philipharland.com/Blog/?p=7877.
+Citation with stable link: Philip A. Harland, 'Persians: God Mithras as a Roman representation of a Persian (second century CE),' Ethnic Relations and Migration in the Ancient World, last modified October 13, 2022, https://philipharland.com/Blog/?p=7877.

 Information and descriptions: Statues of Mithras slaying the bull (Tauroctony) from the British Museum (inv.
 1805,0703.270; Townley Collection; CIMRM 593-594; first century CE), Ny Carlsberg Glyptotek, Copenhagen (inv.
 716; CIMRM 596), and Ostia Antica Museum (inv.
 149; CIMRM 230).
 Mithras himself is pictured wearing a “Phrygian” cap, a baggy tunic to above the knees and a cloak or cape.
 Less important for our purposes here, the standard bull slaying scene more broadly is a depiction of the universe in the form of various constellations (bull, scorpion, canine, snake, etc).